Estimations of the Local Conditional Tail Average Treatment Effect: Methodology

-Assumptions akin to those stated above are common in the literature of the Rubin causal model with instrumental variables \citep[see e.g.,][Chapter 24]{IA_1994, AIR_1996, Abadie_2003, IR_2015}.
+Assumptions similar to those stated above are common in the literature on the Rubin causal model with instrumental variables \citep[see e.g.,][Chapter 24]{IA_1994, AIR_1996, Abadie_2003, IR_2015}.
 Assumption 1.1 is analogous to an exclusion restriction requiring that, given $X$, the instrument $Z$ should not directly affect both the potential outcomes and potential treatment statuses.
-Thus the effect of $Z$ on the outcome $Y$ can only be through that on the observed treatment status $D$.
+Thus the effect of $Z$ on outcome $Y$ can only occur through that on the observed treatment status $D$.
 This assumption holds when $Z$ is randomly assigned conditional on the covariates $X$.
-Assumptions 1.2 and 1.3 are mild and ensures that the relevance condition: $Z$ and $D$ are correlated conditional on $X$, holds.
+Assumptions 1.2 and 1.3 are mild and ensure that the relevance condition that $Z$ and $D$ are correlated conditional on $X$ holds.
 Assumption 1.3 also guarantees that $P\left(T=c|X\right)>0$ \citep{Abadie_2003} so that there is a nonzero proportion of compliers in the population.
-Assumption 1.4 is a monotonicity condition, which implies the potential treatment status $D_{z}$ is weakly increasing with $z$, thereby ruling out the existence of defiers.
+Assumption 1.4 is a monotonicity condition, implying that the potential treatment status $D_{z}$ is weakly increasing with $z$, thereby ruling out the existence of defiers.
 This condition is plausible in various applications.
-See e.g., \citet{AAI_2002} and \citet{Abadie_2003} for further discussions on these assumptions.
+See, for example, \citet{AAI_2002} and \citet{Abadie_2003} for further discussions on these assumptions.

 Under Assumption 1, \citet{AAI_2002} show that unconfounded treatment selection holds within the group of compliers: